Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

-Independently of the universality class, the shape of $\tilde P(x,y)$ is qualitatively of the following form \cite{balog:2022,rancon:2025}: i) for large $x$, it takes the form of a compressed exponential, $e^{-c(y) x^{\delta+1}}$, with $\delta$ the isothermal critical exponent (that depends on $\beta$ and $\nu$, with $\delta\simeq 4.78 $ in the case of the 3D XY universality class); ii) at small $x$, it can be approximated by $e^{-a_2 x^2-a_4 x^4-\ldots}$, where $a_2$ depends on $y$ and thus on $\delta u$.
+Independently of the universality class, the shape of $\tilde P(x,y)$ is qualitatively of the following form \cite{balog:2022,rancon:2025}: i) for large $x$, it takes the form of a compressed exponential, $\ee^{-c(y) x^{\delta+1}}$, with $\delta$ the isothermal critical exponent (that depends on $\beta$ and $\nu$, with $\delta$ the critical exponent that relates the order parameter to the external field at criticality; $\delta\simeq 4.78 $ for the 3D XY universality class); ii) at small $x$, it can be approximated by $\ee^{-a_2 x^2-a_4 x^4-\ldots}$, where $a_2$ depends on $y$ and thus on $\delta u$.
 Importantly, $a_2$ changes sign at some $y_0\neq 0$ that depends on the boundary conditions.
 At fixed system size, this change of sign corresponds to $u=\uz\equiv\uc+y_0 L^{-1/\nu}$, implying that $\uz$ is generically different from $\uc$ (but $\uz\to\uc$ as $L\to\infty$).
 On the other hand, we expect $a_4$ to weakly depend on $\delta u$.
-The region where $\psi$ assumes small values is therefore well captured by a naive Landau form Eq.~\eqref{eq:probaL} with $\tilde a_i\to a_i$ ($i=2,4$), even though the parameters and critical scaling are very different.
+The region where $|\psi|$ assumes small values is therefore well captured by a naive Landau form Eq.~\eqref{eq:probaL} with $\tilde a_i\to a_i$ ($i=2,4$), even though the parameters and critical scaling are very different.
 Only the behaviour in the tail, through the exponent $\delta$, discriminates between the different universality classes.